-I am a postdoctoral research associate in mfX, running particle (MD, DEM) simulations.
-I obtained my MEng and PhD in Mechanical Engineering from the University of Edinburgh, in 2016 and 2020, respectively.
-My doctoral research was concerned with the cavitation dynamics of surface nanobubbles, a type of spherical cap-shaped bubble which are pinned to solid surfaces, with remarkable stability against dissolution and unstable growth.
-During my PhD, I outlined a typical cavitation event of a surface nanobubble: first I determined the minimum pressure, or cavitation threshold, required to induce unstable growth of a surface nanobubble.
-Then I modelled their oscillation dynamics, predicting their natural frequency, during this rapid growth phase.
-Finally, I modelled their violent collapse, enhanced by shock-waves, in which high-speed jets that develop during their collapse create pitting damage in the underlying substrate.
+During my PhD, I modelled a typical cavitation event of a surface nanobubble, a type of spherical cap-shaped bubble which are pinned to solid surfaces, and considered to be the nucleation sites for this phenomenon.
+I determined the threshold pressure required to induce their unstable growth, their natural frequency and oscillation dynamics, and finally the high-speed jets that develop during their collapse that can cause surface pitting.
 In each case, I demonstrated that surface nanobubbles behaved differently to spherical (bulk) nanobubbles, due to their spherical cap shape and pinned contact line, and provided alternative models to predict their cavitation dynamics.

-In my current post-doctoral role, I balance multiple projects, one in collaboration with Dr Kokou Dadzie and Prof Raffaella Ocone at Heriot-Watt University, modelling dilute granular flows using modified hydrodynamic equations for fine particle control, and comparing with Discrete Element Method (DEM) simulations.
-I am also continuing my research into nanobubbles, using Molecular Dynamics (MD) simulations to model how dominant fluid phenomena at the nanoscale, such as non-equilibrium gas dynamics, viscosity, and surface tension, significantly alter the cavitation dynamics of these nanobubbles, as compared to macro scale bubbles.
+In my post-doctoral roles, I worked in collaboration with Dr Kokou Dadzie and Prof Raffaella Ocone at Heriot-Watt University, modelling dilute granular flows using modified hydrodynamic equations for fine particle control, and investigating how non-equilibrium and non-ideal gas behaviour, can result in anomalous interpretations of nanoscale thermal oscillations.